18-Methoxycoronaridine

-18-MC was in the early stages of human testing by the California-based drug development company Savant HWP before being acquired by MindMed, a Canadian pharmaceutical company newly listed on the NASDAQ in April 2021.
+18-MC was in the early stages of human testing by the California-based drug development company Savant HWP before being acquired by MindMed, a Canadian pharmaceutical company.
 In 2002 the research team began raising funds for human trials, but were unable to secure the estimated $5 million needed.
 In 2010, Obiter Research, a chemical manufacturer in Champaign, Illinois, signed a patent license with Albany Medical College and the University of Vermont, allowing them the right to synthesize and market 18-MC and other congeners.
 In 2012 the National Institute on Drug Abuse gave a $6.5 million grant to Savant HWP for human trials.
 In 2017 it went into Phase-II trials in Brazil for treatment of Leishmaniasis at the Evandro Chagas Institute, but not for approval for use as a treatment for drug addiction.
-A phase 2a study of MM-110 treatment in patients experiencing opioid withdrawal is set to commence in Q2 2022.
+A phase 2a study of MM-110 treatment in patients experiencing opioid withdrawal happened in Q2 of 2022.